moltenform/typescript2020template/src/contents.md

         - my `prettierexceptlongimports` is included, a script that runs prettier on every file
         - it also leaves long import lines on one line as I prefer that visually
         - it also does additional prettying like removing whitespace
-        - it also performs stricter checking than es-lint, for example
+        - it also performs some es-lint - like checks, for example:
         - better warnings about using `||` instead of `??`, and long lines in strings/comments
         - to run it, `npm run prettierexceptlongimports`
-- my utilities classes are included
+- utils classes are included
     - `util512 utils`, along with full unit tests
-    - and a simple unit test framework
 - `sass`
-    - decided to run sass separately, not with webpack's sass-loader
+    - run sass separately, not with webpack's sass-loader
     - run `npm run buildstyle` or `npm run buildstylewatch`
-    - css variables make sass less necessary.
+    - note that these days, css variables make sass less necessary.
-- `number-to-words` as an example javascript+typescript types dependency
+- `lzstring` as an example javascript+typescript types dependency
-    - npm --save install @types/number-to-words
-- `serializer.ts` as an example typescript dependency
-    - considered TypedJSON/jsonObject/ts-json-object (see history of testUtilsSerialize.ts), but
-    - 1) that's overkill safety for small projects, and
-    - 2) modern way is to use zod or yup anyways
-    - ideally reflectmetadataa would help here
+    - shows that node modules get bundled in successfully.
 - includes my tool to prevent dependency cycles
     - it's useful to have strict layering, modules can only call lower in the list, not higher
     - make sure `layers.cfg` up to date, then